magarnicle/pter/doc/pter.rst

  - ``prio-none``: remove the priority from the selected task
  - ``prio-up``: increase the priority of the selected task
  - ``prio-down``: decrease the priority of the selected task
+ - ``multi-select``: add this to a set of selected tasks, which you can then perform bulk operations on
  - ``nop``: nothing (in case you want to unbind keys)

 And finally, the list of functions for edit fields: